 Local News

-Did negligent security contribute to this senseless shooting?
+Did negligent security contribute to this Lithonia apartment shooting?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
-Read Our Legal Take to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 404.842.1600.
+Read Our Legal Take to find out if the young victim and her family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 404.842.1600.

 Our Legal Take